Dubliner Cocktail Recipe

 Method

-1. Add whiskey, sweet vermouth, orange curaçao, bitters, and cubed ice to a mixing glass.
+1. Add whiskey, sweet vermouth, orange curaçao, and bitters to a mixing glass.

 Pin Recipe